 17.1 General

-A comprehensive drawing package will be provided for the gas turbine generator set, which includes simplified flow diagrams of the fuel system, starting system and lube oil systems.
+A comprehensive drawing package will be provided for the gas turbine generator set on a Facility basis, which includes simplified flow diagrams of the fuel system, starting system and lube oil systems.
 Mutually agreeable corrections will be made and the final drawing reissued by Seller.
 Certified drawings will be provided only for anchor bolt locations, foundation design and Purchaser’s piping connection locations.

 In addition to the approval drawing package, general arrangement drawings of skid mounted auxiliary equipment and the unit control panel will be presented for the Purchaser’s information to complete the site layout plans and establish interface locations.
 To assist the operator in checkout and trouble shooting, complete internal system wiring diagrams will be provided in the operation and maintenance manuals.
 A typical list of drawings will be is provided in Section 17.5.